 It’s no secret in the field service management industry that customers now demand more than just a service.
 They demand results.
 The drive in the field service management space is now moving away from simple break/fix.
 It’s even going beyond preventative maintenance to now be all about the results.
 Whatever the repair or service may be, at the end of it all, it’s about how you deliver on the results.

 Therefore, for field service management teams, it’s about predictive maintenance, especially for asset-intensive industries.
-And because of this change, outcome-based service contracts are starting to become popular.
+And because of this change, outcome-based field service service contracts are starting to become popular.
 Customers aren’t concerning themselves with the repair and service as much as they are about the result of it.
 They are measuring their contracts in terms of uptime of equipment and minimized downtime.
 Over the next year, it’s expected that a quarter of field service management teams will add outcome-based contracts.
 They will move beyond break/fix repairs and be held accountable for the results of their service.

 Preventative Maintenance vs Predictive Maintenance